ovh/docs/pages/platform/public-cloud/create-volume-from-snapshot/guide.en-ie.md

 ---
-title: Create a volume from a backup
+title: Creating a volume from a backup
 slug: create-volume-from-backup
-excerpt: 'Find out how to create additional disks from a backup of an additional disk'
+excerpt: 'Find out how to create additional disks from a snapshot of an additional disk'
 section: Storage
 order: 2
 ---

-**Last updated 2nd April 2021**
+**Last updated 6th April 2021**

 ## Objective

-You can create additional disks for your Public Cloud instances by backing up an additional disk.
+You can attach additional disks to your Public Cloud instances based on previously created volume snapshots.

 This may be useful in the following cases: